ASFHyP3/hyp3/README.md

 download these files:
 1. Certificate Body (the "as Certificate Only, PEM encoded" link from the email)
 2. Certificate Private Key (from the Platform team; typically in MatterMost)
-3. Certificate Chain (the "as Root/Intermediate(s) only, PEM encoded link from the email)
+3. Certificate Chain (the "as Root/Intermediate(s) only, PEM encoded" link from the email)

-and then upload them to AWS Certificate Manager (ACM).
+and then upload them to AWS Certificate Manager (ACM):

-AWS console -> Certificate Manager (ACM) -> import certificate
+1. AWS console -> Certificate Manager (ACM) -> import certificate

-- The contents of the (1) above goes in Certificate body
+   1. The contents of (1) above goes in Certificate body
-- The contents of the (2) above goes in Certificate private key
+   1. The contents of (2) above goes in Certificate private key
-- The contents of the (3) above goes in Certificate chain
+   1. The contents of (3) above goes in Certificate chain

 </details>